-Whistleblowing events and any actions are reported to the Audit Committee and the Risk and Sustainability Committee.
-There were zero whistle blower cases reported during the reporting period.
+Whistleblowing events and any actions are reported to the Audit Committee and the Risk and Sustainability Committee as appropriate.
+There were four whistleblower cases reported during the reporting period.
+The cases were each independently investigated, assessed and brought to the attention of the Risk and Sustainability Committee before being closed out.